 - 1. Verbal warning

-- 2. Stop and Think card given.
+- 2. Visual warning (i.e. name on the board)

 - 3. Yellow card given

 - 4. Red card given and parent spoken to

 - 5. Purple card is more serious and involves a meeting with parents and a report card started.

 - 6. Children who display aggressive and challenging behaviour may bypass the stages of warning and be required to work out of class in a 'Time out' area under the supervision of the Learning Mentor, Phase Leaders (Assistant Head s) or Head of School.

 - 7. Referral to S.E.N.
 Coordinator & liaison with other support agencies. (meeting with parents if not already taken place)

 - 8. Behaviour Contract

 - 9. Internal Isolation

 - 10. Fixed term exclusion Lunchtime

 - 11. Short fixed term exclusion from School

 - 12. Long fixed term exclusion from School

 - 13. Permanent exclusion from School